Tuition, Financial Aid and Scholarships

 Attending medical school is a substantial financial investment.
-The University of Wisconsin School of Medicine and Public Health provides an outstanding medical education, and with some of the most cost-effective tuition rates in the United States, we ensure that all accepted medical students who are eligible for federal financial aid can afford the MD Program and have awareness of additional financial wellness resource available.
+The University of Wisconsin School of Medicine and Public Health provides an outstanding medical education, and with one of the most cost-effective tuition rates in the United States, we ensure that all accepted medical students who are eligible for federal financial aid can afford the MD program and have awareness of additional financial wellness resources available.

 Our Financial Aid and Wellness services include: